sergueyarellano/tddpractice/docs/b.part3.md

 })
 ```

-This is nice, but we have a problem, we are attacking the functionality from an incorrect perspective, because we have smaller problems we should solve first.
+This is nice, but we have a problem.
+We are attacking the functionality from an incorrect perspective because we have smaller problems we should solve first.
 How are we going to do it to substitute `less than` with something that makes sense?
 My Idea is that we could map over the restrictions and substitute `operator` prop with a matching function.
 Let's see what I'm talking about.
 Forget about the previous test, and start writing a new test:

 ```js
 test('substituteOperators() should map operator property with the correct method', function ({ deepEqual, end }) {